How Proper Maintenance Reduces The Prevalence Of California Truck Accidents

 You Can Rely on Our Oakland Truck Accident Lawyers

 Proper maintenance reduces the risk of truck accidents, but not all trucking companies are diligent in complying with regulations.
-If you were hurt in a truck collision, please contact Venardi Zurada, LLP to schedule a no-cost consultation at our offices in Oakland, Walnut Creek, or Redding, CA. Once we learn more about your situation, we can advise you on your options.
+If you were hurt in a truck collision, please contact Venardi Zurada, LLP to schedule a no-cost consultation at our offices in Oakland or Walnut Creek, CA. Once we learn more about your situation, we can advise you on your options.